Asbestos Exposure and Cancer Risk

 • generating reactive oxygen species (chemically reactive molecules that contain oxygen), which can damage DNA, proteins, and lipids (fats) in the body through a process called oxidation

-• increasing blood levels of estrogen, a sex hormone linked to the risk of breast cancer
+• increasing blood levels of estrogen, which at high levels can cause breast cancer

 How does the combination of alcohol and tobacco affect cancer risk?

-Epidemiologic research shows that people who use both alcohol and tobacco have much greater risks of developing cancers of the oral cavity, pharynx (throat), larynx, and esophagus than people who use either alcohol or tobacco alone.
-In fact, for oral and pharyngeal cancers, the risks associated with using both alcohol and tobacco are multiplicative; that is, they are greater than would be expected from adding the individual risks associated with alcohol and tobacco together (10, 26).
+Epidemiologic research shows that people who use both alcohol and tobacco have much greater risks of developing cancers of the oral cavity (mouth), pharynx (throat), larynx, and esophagus than people who use either alcohol or tobacco alone.
+In fact, for oral and pharyngeal cancers, the harms associated with using both alcohol and tobacco are multiplicative; that is, they are greater than would be expected from adding the individual harms associated with alcohol and tobacco together (25, 26).

-A person’s risk of alcohol-related cancers is influenced by their genes, specifically the genes that encode enzymes involved in metabolizing (breaking down) alcohol (27).
+A person’s risk of alcohol-related cancers is influenced by that person’s genes, specifically the genes that encode enzymes involved in metabolizing (breaking down) alcohol (27).

 For example, one way the body metabolizes alcohol is through the activity of an enzyme called alcohol dehydrogenase, or ADH, which converts ethanol into the carcinogenic metabolite acetaldehyde, mainly in the liver.
 Recent evidence suggests that acetaldehyde production also occurs in the oral cavity and may be influenced by factors such as the oral microbiome (28, 29).

-Many individuals of East Asian descent carry a version of the gene for ADH that codes for a “superactive” form of the enzyme.
-This superactive ADH enzyme speeds the conversion of alcohol (ethanol) to toxic acetaldehyde.
-Among people of Japanese descent, those who have this form of ADH have a higher risk of pancreatic cancer than those with the more common form of ADH (30).
+Many individuals of East Asian descent have a “superactive” form of ADH that speeds the conversion of alcohol (ethanol) to toxic acetaldehyde.
+Among people of Japanese ancestry, those who have this form of ADH have a higher risk of pancreatic cancer than those with the more common form of ADH (30).

 Another enzyme, called aldehyde dehydrogenase 2 (ALDH2), metabolizes toxic acetaldehyde to nontoxic substances.
-Some people, particularly those of East Asian descent, carry a variant of the gene for ALDH2 that encodes a defective form of the enzyme.
-In people who produce the defective enzyme, acetaldehyde builds up when they drink alcohol.
-The accumulation of acetaldehyde has such unpleasant effects (including facial flushing and heart palpitations) that most people who have inherited the ALDH2 variant are unable to consume large amounts of alcohol and therefore have a low risk of developing alcohol-related cancers.
+Some people, also particularly those of East Asian descent, have a form of this enzyme that causes acetaldehyde to build up when they drink alcohol.
+The accumulation of acetaldehyde has such unpleasant effects (including facial flushing and heart palpitations) that most people with this ALDH2 variant drink little alcohol and therefore have a low risk of developing alcohol-related cancers.

-However, some individuals with the defective form of ALDH2 can become tolerant to the unpleasant effects of acetaldehyde and consume large amounts of alcohol.
-Epidemiologic studies have shown that such individuals have a higher risk of alcohol-related esophageal cancer, as well as of head and neck cancers, than individuals with the fully active enzyme who drink comparable amounts of alcohol (31).
-These increased risks are seen only among people who carry the ALDH2 variant and drink alcohol—they are not observed in people who carry the variant but do not drink alcohol.
+However, individuals with the altered form of ALDH2 who can tolerate the unpleasant effects of acetaldehyde and consume even moderate amounts of alcohol have a higher risk of alcohol-related esophageal and head and neck cancers than individuals with the normal enzyme who drink similar amounts of alcohol (31, 32).
+These increased risks are not observed in people who carry the variant but do not drink alcohol.

 Can drinking red wine help prevent cancer?

 The plant secondary compound resveratrol, found in grapes used to make red wine and some other plants, has been investigated for many possible health effects, including cancer prevention.
-However, researchers have found no association between moderate consumption of red wine and the risk of developing prostate cancer (32) or colorectal cancer (33).
+However, researchers have found no association between moderate consumption of red wine and the risk of developing prostate cancer (33) or colorectal cancer (34).
+In addition, a recent meta-analysis found no difference between red or white wine consumption and overall cancer risk (35).

 What happens to cancer risk after a person stops drinking alcohol?

-Is it safe for someone to drink alcohol while undergoing cancer chemotherapy?
+Is it safe for someone to drink alcohol while undergoing cancer treatment?

-As with most questions related to a specific individual’s cancer treatment, it is best for patients to check with their health care team about whether it is safe to drink alcohol during or immediately following chemotherapy treatment.
-The doctors and nurses administering the treatment will be able to give specific advice about whether it is safe to consume alcohol while undergoing specific cancer treatments.
+As with most questions related to a specific individual’s cancer treatment, it is best for patients to check with their health care team.
+The doctors and nurses administering the treatment will be able to give specific advice about whether it is safe to consume alcohol while or after undergoing specific cancer treatments.
+It is important to consider the possibility that alcohol can increase the risk of cancer recurrence or a second cancer.

 Alcohol